-The adsorption was performed using a specific adsorption mass (10, 25, and 50 mg) of graphene (G) or graphene oxide (GO_x).
-The solution was stirred for 24 h and afterwards was centrifuged and filtered (45 μm a nylon membrane prior to UV-Vis measurement ($\lambda{max} = 380$ nm)).
-Based on the UV-Vis assay, graphene was superior to graphene oxide (GO_x) with maximum adsorption effects of 96.35 % compared to 37.9 %.
-These results align with previous scientific reports on other organic compounds,49 and graphene can potentially be used as a biocompatible carrier for biologically active MACs.
+The adsorption was performed using a specific adsorption mass (10, 25, and 50 mg) of graphene (G) or graphene oxide ( $GO_x$ ).
+The solution was stirred for 24 h and afterwards was centrifuged and filtered (45 $\mu$ m a nylon membrane prior to UV-Vis measurement ( $\lambda{max} = 380$ nm)).
+Based on the UV-Vis assay, graphene was superior to graphene oxide ( $GO_x$ ) with maximum adsorption effects of 96.35 % compared to 37.9 %.
+These results align with previous scientific reports on other organic compounds, and graphene can potentially be used as a biocompatible carrier for biologically active MACs.

 3.6.
-Density-functional-based tight-binding + (DFTB+) calculations where $E{\text{Graphene/molecule}}$ represents the total energy of the interacting system, E{Graphene} represents the energy of a clean graphene surface, and E{molecule} repretions.^{39,50} DFTB+ is a comprehensive software package that is openly accessible and enables rapid and efficient atom quantum mechanical simulations.
-It enables reasonably precise simulations of enormous systems and lengthy timescales while also being significantly faster than the ab initio methods employed by applying various approximations of density functional theory (DFT), such as the density-functional-based tight-binding (DFTB) and the extended tight-binding method.51 DFTB is a highly effective and accurate method for studying organic matter, insulators, solids, clusters, semiconductors, and metals, as well as biological systems.
+Density-functional-based tight-binding + (DFTB+) calculations

+As mentioned before, the DFTB+ software tool is considered a useful and reliable computational tool for performing theoretical calculations.39,50 DFTB+ is a comprehensive software package that is openly accessible and enables rapid and efficient atom quantum mechanical simulations.
+It enables reasonably precise simulations of enormous systems and lengthy timescales while also being significantly faster than the ab initio methods employed by applying various approximations of density functional theory (DFT), such as the density-functional-based tight-binding (DFTB) and the extended tight-binding method.
+DFTB is a highly effective and accurate method for studying organic matter, insulators, solids, clusters, semiconductors, and metals, as well as biological systems.
 We utilized the 3OB-Koster library set to compute the likelihood of interaction and collision between pairs of C, N, O, H, and S.